 on the left so that the springs do not rub on the upper arm of the

 lever.
-Lift the flanges up against the wire.
+Lift the spacers hard up against the wire.

 - Lift the bottom rear pawl of the carry lever and push it rearward,